byme8/DuckInterface/README.md

 # How it works

 There are two independent source generators.
-The first one looks for ``` Duckable ``` attribute and generates 'base' class for the interface.
+The first one looks for ``` Duckable ``` attribute and generates a 'base' class for the interface.
 For example, for the ``` ICalculator ``` it will look like that:
 ``` cs
  public partial class DICalculator : ICalculator